-Welcome to Behind the Scenes!
-Here I share with you my artist statements, discussing the intention of each shoot, along with my process, inspiration and challenges I've faced.
-I hope these posts bring viewers closer to understanding and interpreting art, while simultaneously getting to know me and my work.
+Welcome to the world of body painting!
+Here I share with you my process of Skeleton, along with inspiration and challenges I've faced during this artistic endeavour.
+I hope this blog brings you closer to understanding and interpreting art, while simultaneously getting to know me and my work.

 As seen in the images above, I edited the photos mainly using a monochromatic colour pallete, with plenty of tones of black, white grey and dull blues and greens.
 I chose this pallete for two reasons.
 Firstly, Cass has naturally red hair and beard, which was a tad distracting to the body paint.
 The monochromatic pallete helped tone the hair colour down.
 Secondly, when I think of a skeleton I think of death, darkness, and coldness, which the monochromatic colours accentuates.
 To add a punch of fierceness, I put in red eyes in some of the shots.
 To me and many other artists I know, the eyes draw you in and have the ability to show how a person is feeling.
 In these photos, I wanted a sense of anger, power, mystery and perhaps even sorrow.
 When I get behind the camera, I want to tell a story, or sometimes the story comes to me after the shoot.
 In this case, the story came after the shoot, and what I see when I look at "Skeleton" is a fictional character who is surviving in a post-apocalyptic world, and is somewhat of a bad-ass.